xfce-mirror/xfdesktop/.gitlab/issue_templates/default.md

 # Additional Information

 <!--
+Any of the following may be useful here:
-Please list the values of any settings that may be relevant to the issue.
-Include any relevant logs or console output.
-If this is a build problem, paste your build output, including all commands you used to run the build.
-If a screenshot or screencast video may be helpful, attach it here.
+1. Please list the values of any settings that may be relevant to the issue.
+2. Include any relevant logs or console output.
+3. If this is a build problem, paste your build output, including all commands you used to run the build.
+4. If you are reporting a crash, a stack trace from gdb will be necessary in order to track it down, unless I can reproduce the issue using your steps above.
+5. If a screenshot or screencast video may be helpful, attach it here.
 -->

 # Environment & Versions